-Alberuni was an important figure in the Persian culture.
+Alberuni was an important figure in Persian culture.
 He was born in Central Asia in present-day Uzbekistan in 973 AD.
 His birthplace was in Kath’s Khiza region.
 Kath, now part of Uzbekistan in Central Asia, was the capital of Khwarezm’s Afrighid dynasty.

 He spent his life’s major part in Ghazni, the Ghaznavids’ capital in central-eastern Afghanistan, and visited India in 1017.